 TSA (Technology Enabled Care Services Association)

 The TSA is the representative body for technology enabled care (TEC) services, working on behalf of and advising organisations including telecare and telehealth providers, suppliers, housing associations, care providers, emergency services, academia, charities, government bodies and health and social care commissioners.
-Tunstall has a long standing relationship with TSA, working closely with them on a range of events and initiatives to support its members.
+Tunstall has an established relationship with TSA, working closely with them on a range of events and initiatives to support its members.